-Ginjan, Mohammed and Ibrahim are the charachters of this african-american success, and the moment when you know them you gonna like for sure all of three!
+Ginjan, Mohammed and Ibrahim are the characters of this African-American success, and the moment you get to know the brothers, you gonna like them for sure!

 We spent a wonderful evening with Ibrahim discovering Harlem and the history behind Ginjan.

-When we asked him where did they get that idea, he told us that they thought about it for a long time.
-But interestingly, many people they knew spoke about commercializing it… and nobody did it until they decided to do it!
-At the end, what always makes a difference is resolution.
+When we asked him where did they get that idea from, he told us that they have been thinking about it for a long time.
+But interestingly, even tho many people they knew spoke about the idea of commercializing it nobody did it until the brothers decided to take that step!
+At the end of the day, what always makes the difference is resolution.

 Ibrahim is incredible: with a great serenity and a contagious passion, he tell us about future projects, the idea of making something good and building a sustainable business.
 This is the kind of future we also imagine, social responsibility and commitment to what we do.

 Ibrahim and Mohammed were born in Guinea and moved to New York years later were they were raised.
 After some experiences in Europe, their idea was to build a business back in the US, involving also their African “home”.
 It was not easy and not fast; it took a lot of work and many lost hours of sleep to achieve the dream… and it’s not over yet!